Massachusetts law about paternity (parentage)

 Paternity issues: family law advocacy for low and moderate income litigants, 3d ed., 2018, Chapter 7.
 Mass.
 Legal Services.

-Includes how to establish paternity, how to answer a complaint, and custody and visitation, with checklists and sample forms.
+Includes how to establish paternity, how to answer a complaint, and information on custody and visitation, with checklists and sample forms.

 Massachusetts laws